ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    DNS responses sometimes contain optional data in the additional section.
 Glue records however are not optional.
+Several other

+Andrews, et al.           Expires 10 April 2022                 [Page 2]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021

-Several other protocol extensions, when used, are also not optional.
+   protocol extensions, when used, are also not optional.
 This includes TSIG [RFC2845], OPT [RFC6891], and SIG(0) [RFC2931].

-Andrews, et al.           Expires 25 March 2022                 [Page 2]

-Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

    Note that this document only clarifies requirements of name server software implementations.
 It does not place any requirements on data